-While FARS has the best nationwide data on drug presence in drivers involved in crashes, FARS data have several critical limitations.
+While FARS has the best nationwide data on drug presence in drivers involved in crashes.
+FARS data have several critical limitations.
 FARS merely collects what the individual states report.
-States vary considerably in how many and which drivers are tested, what tests are used, and how test results are reported (Berning and Smithers, 2014).
-While 7 states tested 90% or more of their fatally-injured drivers in 2013, 2 states tested 10% or fewer (FARS, 2015).
+States vary considerably in how many and which drivers are tested, what tests are used, and how test results are reported (Berning and Smither, 2014).
+While 9 states tested 85% or more of their fatally-injured drivers in 2015, 2 states tested 15% or fewer (FARS, 2016).
 The FARS marijuana codes do not distinguish clearly between the active impairing component THC and various inactive and non-impairing metabolites (Grondel, 2015).
 And FARS records only drug presence, not drug concentrations analogous to BAC levels for alcohol.
+Finally, the number of drivers with positive drug or alcohol test results likely will increase slightly in the final 2015 FARS file because some test results may not have been included in the annual report file.
 For these and other reasons, FARS drug data should be interpreted with caution.